lizj28/recommendation_engine/project.md

 layout: default

 title: Recommendation Engine
-description: Let's build our recommendation engine.
-We'll start by cleaning our data.
-Then we'll prepare our features.
-Finally, we'll build our engine!
+description: Let's build our recommendation engine!
+We'll start by inspecting and cleaning our data.
+Then we'll prepare the feature that we will use in our ML algorithms.
+Finally, we'll write some code and build our engine to recommend movies to users based on content!

 ---